A, B, C, .... X, Y, Z

 California Poppy - Eschscholzia californica

-California Poppy, also known as golden poppy (Eschscholtzia californica), is a plant with golden yellow flowers that belongs to the poppy family.
-It owes this name to its soothing properties, which help with natural, healthy sleep and stress reduction.
+California poppy, also known as golden poppy (Eschscholtzia californica), is a plant with golden-yellow flowers belonging to the poppy family.
+The plant is native to California, which explains its name.

 €2.00